 Evidence for human occupation of Eastern Ontario dates to at least 9,000 BP following the retreat of the Champlain Sea.
 Based upon the existing data, the study area first became available for human occupation in the late Paleo Period or very early in the Archaic Period and was subsequently occupied until contact with European explorers.
 Cumberland Township was first surveyed in 1789 as part of an official policy to settle the area through Crown property grants.
-The study area is located in Lot 2, Concession 11 of Cumberland Township.
-Land Registry records indicate the lot was first granted in the mid 19th century.
+Lot 2, Concession 11 of Cumberland Township appears to have been an agricultural field through the 20th century.
+Golder's (2020) previous Stage 1 archaeological assessment for the property identified that the study area may have been impacted by construction activities during the 2010s.